the practical kitchen

 orange pound cake with sour cream

-• Large Orange Juice, Flesh, and Zest - The bigger the better when it comes to picking the perfect orange for this cake.
+The bigger the better when it comes to picking the perfect orange for this homemade orange cake.
 While you can use any variety of orange, I liked the results I got best from a Valencia orange.
-They're a bit easier to juice and they're sweeter than Naval oranges, giving the cake a better flavor while also being slightly less work for you.
-The different parts of the orange are used in a couple different steps of this recipe, so make sure you read each step carefully to make sure you're not discarding something you'll need later!
+I found Valencia oranges were a bit easier to juice and are sweeter than Naval oranges, which gave the cake a stronger orange flavor while also being slightly less work for me.

 Optional Additions: